 Video courtesy of The Wellsboro Home Page

-Rachel Brill is a Mortgage Loan Originator at C&N covering Tioga and Potter Counties.
-She joined C&N in May of 2013, transitioning to her current position in November of 2015.
+Rachel Brill is a Regional Mortgage Loan Originator at C&N covering Tioga and Potter Counties.
+She joined C&N in May of 2013, transitioning to her current position in February of 2021.
 Rachel’s drive and ambition has given her several opportunities to garner success at her position.
 She earned her B.S. in Business Management and a Minor in Information Systems Management from Pennsylvania State University in 2013.
 She joined C&N upon graduating and went through the C&N Credit Trainee Program where she spent time learning all aspects of lending, giving her valuable industry experience.

 Very active in her community, she is a member of the Rotary Club and a board member for Wellsboro Area Chamber of Commerce.